FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 Note here that the labels section 'app' label matches exactly with the 'app' in the matchLabels section.
 This metadata is what allows the selector to target the pod, of which we are going to define in the next step.

-#### Step 5: Pod Spec
+#### Step 5: Pod Template Spec
 ---
-Now we will define yet another 'spec' section, but this spec will no longer be for the Deployment, but rather for the Pod that we are wanting to deploy and replicate.
+Now we will define yet another 'spec' section, but this spec will no longer be for the [[Deployment Spec|Deployment]], but rather for the [[Pod Template Spec|Pod]] that we are wanting to deploy and replicate.

 >[!example]
 >```yaml